 Learn more about state incentives here at the DSIRE database.

-Solar energy could work for you if your electric bills are high and your state provides incentives to go solar.
+After weighing the advantages and disadvantages of solar power, it’s clear that solar energy works best if your electric bills are high and your state provides incentives to go solar.
 Those are the two primary factors to consider before deciding whether or not to install solar panels.

 Interested in getting exact prices for the cost solar for your home?
 Get competitive solar quotes from qualified, trusted installers in your area.
 To see an estimate for how much you could expect to save and how much a solar system would cost, try our solar calculator.